ooples/pine_script_docs/source/concepts/Repainting.rst

     plot(ma, "MA", color.black, 2)
     bgcolor(xUp ? color.new(color.lime, 80) : xDn ? color.new(color.fuchsia, 80) : na)

-**Notice that all these methods have one thing in common: while they prevent repainting, they will also trigger signals later than repainting scripts.
+**Note that all these methods have one thing in common: while they prevent repainting, they will also trigger signals later than repainting scripts.
 This is an inevitable compromise if one wants to avoid repainting.
 You just can't have your cake and eat it too.**